A curler in white jacket and black pants throws a yellow stone that his teammates prepare to sweepAndrew Lahodynskyj/COC

 All three tournaments begin with a round robin.
 The top four based on win-loss record advance to the semifinals, from which the winners play for gold and silver while the losers play for bronze.

-Canada has dominated Olympic curling since its return to the Olympic program at Nagano 1998, getting onto the podium in the first five men’s and women’s tournaments.
+Canada has dominated Olympic curling since the sport’s return to the Olympic program at Nagano 1998, getting onto the podium in the first five men’s and women’s tournaments.
+Canada has won at least one curling medal at each Olympic Winter Games since Nagano 1998.
+The 12 total medals and six gold medals are the most won by any country in the sport.

 Both Canadian teams won gold at Sochi 2014.
 The men’s team included Brad Jacobs (skip), Ryan Fry (third), E.J.
 Harnden (second), Ryan Harnden (lead) and Caleb Flaxey (fifth/alternate).
 The women’s team included Jennifer Jones (skip), Kaitlyn Lawes (third), Jill Officer (second), Dawn McEwen (lead) and Kirsten Wall (fifth/alternate).